 Strong Growth

-Paraguay has seen consistent, strong growth for the past ten years with the occasional hiccup.
-It is expected to grow 4.5% in 2023.
+Paraguay has seen consistent, strong growth for the past ten years with the occasional hiccup related to either Covid or a drought.

 Decent Government Finances

 Asuncion is a growing city of 600,000, but including the adjacent cities it is a metropolitan area of 2.7 million people.
-You can expect to pay about $1,400 to $2,000 per m2 for apartments in the good neighbourhoods of Asuncion.
+You can expect to pay about $1,500 to $2,000 per m2 for apartments in the good neighbourhoods of Asuncion.
 Objectively, it’s not expensive for prime real estate in a capital city.
-However, there is a lot of space to build and the zoning laws are quite lax, so supply will not be an issue for the foreseeable future..
+However, there is a lot of space to build and the zoning laws are quite lax, so supply tends to appear quickly on the market.

 Obviously the local market is one of the drivers, but objectively Paraguay is a poor country.
 The purchasing power of Paraguayans is generally low, so only a small middle class and elite can buy in the better neighborhoods.